WikarNotAvailable/BDP---Blockchain-Data-Processing/README.md

 # BDP-Blockchain-Data-Processing
 University group project, which main goals are to extract, store and process blockchain big data with cloud computing in order to detect anomalies using machine learning and statistic methods.

+Run "python -m pip install -e ." to create local package that helps in managing imports

 Creating datasets for local testing
  ETL - run main.py and main_benchmarks.py in etl folder